porterjamesj/website/content/blog/maze.md

 Anyway, the title of this post is sort of clickbait.
 I did use Python to find the path through the maze, but that's far from "the world's hardest puzzle".
-When the book was first released in 1985, the hidden door and the path through the maze were discovered very quickly.
+When the book was first published in 1985, the hidden door and the path through the maze were discovered very quickly.
 The "world's hardest puzzle" part is finding and answering the riddle hidden in the illustrations, which still to this day no one has done!

 If you want to learn more about the book and see all the work that its small but dedicated community of fans has put into solving it, check